 Students who have needs that cannot be met within General Education and Learning Enrichment services can be referred for evaluation for Gifted Support services.
 The Gifted Support component may provide acceleration and/or enrichment for students who have unusual abilities and are identified as mentally gifted.
-A multidisciplinary team determines the appropriateness of placement in Gifted Support based on information secured from group achievement and ability tests, grades, an individual psychological examination, parent and teacher observations, and teacher, program specialist, and administrator recommendations.
+A multidisciplinary team determines the appropriateness of placement in Gifted Support based on information secured from group achievement and ability tests, grades, an individual psychological examination, parent and teacher observations, and teacher, program specialist, and administrator recommendations as defined by Chapter 16 of the Pennsylvania School Code.
 If Gifted Support services are recommended by a multidisciplinary team, the parent(s) and the student will be invited to attend and participate in a program planning meeting where a Gifted Individualized Education Plan (GIEP) will be developed.
+This document is then reviewed annually to discuss progress toward goals.